1985

 Radio City

-The flyer for this show reads "Back From Tour And Ready To Kick Ass."
-Presumably this is in reference to the Phoenix shows.
+The flyer for this show reads "Back From Tour And Ready To Kick Ass," in reference to the four shows in Phoenix the previous weekend.
 At right is the first picture I ever took of WITCH, March 9, 1985.
-Opening band JEKYLL AND HYDE is the same band that Jim played bass for in 1983 just prior to joining WITCH, and this band also included future WITCH guitarist Davin St. John.
+Opening band JEKYL AND HYDE is the same band that Jim played bass for in 1983 just prior to joining WITCH, and this band also included future WITCH guitarist Davin St. John.

 Around this time original POISON guitarist Matt Smith quit the band.
 Vocalist Brett Michaels asked Ronny to audition but he declined: WITCH were going to make it.